tjadams/Coding-Problems/README.md

 # Coding-Problems
 A repository used for development of coding ability.
-Currently, this is mainly being used to improve my knowledge of data structures, algorithms, and Java.
+Currently, this is mainly being used to improve my knowledge of data structures, algorithms, Java, and Python.

 ## Folder Structure
 Each folder listed below contains source files.

 * `ds-algo` - Contains coding problems involving data structures and algorithms
 * `java` - Contains common usages of Java
+* `python` - Contains sample code and notes made from learning Python

 ## Usage
 ### IntelliJ Idea IDE